Furnas Land of geysers, hot springs, and culinary wonders

 São Miguel, the largest island of the Azores, is a haven of green serenity and gentle rhythms.
 Here, nature and hot springs offer a revitalising embrace, and every bite tastes of patience and history.

-Discover the magic of São Miguel through its most beautiful walking trails.
-From the iconic Sete Cidades to the hidden waterfalls of Salto do Prego, each hike promises unforgettable views and experiences.
+São Miguel through its most beautiful walking trails.
+From the iconic Sete Cidades to the hidden waterfalls of Salto do Prego, each hike promises views that linger and adventures to cherish.